esa/pykep/paper/paper.md

 optimization loops.
-By integrating natively with `pagmo` [@pagmo] (a parallel global optimization library) and `Heyoka` [@biscaniheyoka1] (a Taylor integration suite), `pykep` provides a full stack from ephemeris evaluation to global trajectory search within a single Python environment—a coolbox where each tool is a well-defined, composable primitive ready to be assembled into novel research workflows.
+By integrating natively with `pagmo` [@pagmo] (a parallel global optimization library) and `Heyoka` [@biscaniheyoka1] (a Taylor integration suite), `pykep` provides a full stack from ephemeris evaluation to global trajectory search within a single Python environment—a coherent collection of well-defined, composable primitives ready to be assembled into novel research workflows.
 The many algorithms available in the library are largely the result of original research carried out at the ACT over more than a decade, complemented by implementations of best-in-class methods from the broader astrodynamics literature.